 The Mersey Basin Campaign began in 1985 as a 25-year, government-backed movement to clean up the entire Mersey river system.
-Its sister organisation, the Healthy Waterways Trust, continues following the completion of the Mersey Basin Campaign in 2010.
+Its sister organisation, the Mersey Rivers Trust, continues following the completion of the Mersey Basin Campaign in 2010.
 These webpages detail the work of the Mersey Basin Campaign and identify the incredible legacy it leaves.

 The River Mersey travels nearly 70 miles from its start, at the confluence of the Rivers Tame and Goyt in Stockport, to where it meets the Irish Sea at New Brighton.
 On its journey west, through south Manchester and Warrington towards Liverpool’s famous Pier Head, it passes through 29 local authority areas.
 Almost five million people live within its catchment.